 My grandfather came over to England on a boat, I think.
 Or maybe that’s the romantic picture I have in my head, of him hunkered down on a chilly vessel, dreaming about what kind of life awaited in London, when he finally made it there.
 It would have been the early 1950s when he got over from Cyprus to the UK, and I can’t even imagine how different that must have been…but he settled in quickly, worked hard, and got a job at a fancy London bar, Quaglino’s, in Soho.

-Imagine my surprise, then, when, last Thursday, my friend Chloe invited me to try out their new QApertivo bar menu, and finally get to visit the place that had been the centre of so many stories from my childhood…how exciting!
+Imagine my surprise, then, when, last Thursday, my colleague invited me to try out their new QApertivo bar menu, and finally get to visit the place that had been the centre of so many stories from my childhood…how exciting!

 So that’s how Clo and I found ourselves wandering down St. James, Piccadilly, just after work last Thursday, making our way through the discreet but stunning entryway of Quaglino’s, and into the gorgeous bar, to try their Q Apertivo menu.

 Quaglino’s is set over two floors; the lower is the gorgeous dining room and stage, where a live band can often be found playing, whilst the upper floor houses the beautiful bar that we found ourselves at, which has a live band all of its own (who were fabulous, just FYI).